mattkrick/cashay/README.md

 Cashay is a young project, so there are sure to be plenty of bugs to squash and edge cases to capture.
 Bugs will be fixed with the following priority:
 - Submit an issue: LOW
-- Submit a PR with a failing test case: MEDIUM
+- Submit a PR with a failing test case: HIGH
 - Submit a PR with a passing test case (ie fix it yourself): SUPER HIGH HIGH FIVE!

 ##License